lisawilliams/bu550/social-media-audit.md

 ### Overall
 Do they have a social media editor?
 Who are they and what is their Twitter handle?<br>
-Do they have a published social media policy?<br>
+Do they have a published social media policy?
+Link:<br>
 Have you been able to find any articles, blog posts, or videos of talks where people who work for the organization you follow?
-If so, what did you discover from them?<br>
+If so, what did you discover from them?
+If you find them, include links.<br>

 ### Twitter

 Primary Account:<br>
-Number of followers today:  Historical (use Tweetstats.com)<br>
+Number of followers today:  <br>
+Historical (use Tweetstats.com)<br>
 Average # tweets per day from the core account over the week you followed:<br>
 What was their most highly engaged tweet over the week you followed?<br>
 Would you describe their Twitter presence as highly conversational?
 Are they